OWI defense · Racine County

 Racine · Kenosha · Walworth

-How OWI cases move through Racine County
+How OWI cases move through Racine County court

 The Racine County District Attorney’s office handles OWI prosecution.
 For 1st-offense civil forfeitures, the county corporation counsel may also be involved.
 Understanding which office is prosecuting your case determines the negotiation strategy.